Welcome to Class F’s Page – Spring 2024

 Research has shown that Homework teaches children vital skills such as the developing independence, resilience and self-discipline.
 It also encourages children to take initiative and responsibility for completing a task.
 In Class F, in addition to reading together, there will sometimes be activities to support your child’s learning development at home which will be sent out on a Tuesday.
 This will allow you as parents/carers to have an active role in you children’s education and help you to evaluate their progress in partnership with the school.

 ‘Cultural Capital’ in Class F starts from a position of celebrating your children as ‘unique’ individuals.
 We aim to help and support the members of Class F to build the confidence and communication skills that are needed so that they can speak up for themselves and grasp the opportunities that await them.
 In addition, we appreciate and celebrate the cultural environment of our school in a rural setting in the South West of England but also plan for other experiences by celebrating festivals from other religions to teach about tolerance and diversity, preparing your children to be future citizens of England.
-This Term we will be looking at Sukkot, local Harvest and Christmas for example.
+This Term we will be looking at Chinese New Year, and Easter for example.

 The happiness of the children in Class F is of upmost importance to us and we want every child in our class to feel safe, happy and secure.
 If you ever have any worries, questions or concerns, please do no hesitate to make an appointment to see us or call the office to speak to us.
 We will always work with you to ensure the happiness and well-being of your child.

-Miss Sophie Batstone (Class Teacher), Miss Jenny Symons (Class Teacher),
+Miss Sophie Batstone (Class Teachers), Miss Jenny Symons (Class Teacher),

 Miss Clare Heard (Early Years Practitioner), Miss Weeks (Early Years Practitioner), Miss Steph Bagley (Early Years Practitioner).